GoodCartel/Land/README.md

 1. Have an account (a wallet) with enough Ether for deployment
   1. To create an account, you can use a browser wallet extension.
 [Metamask](https://metamask.io/) is one popular wallet extension.
 Once you have it installed, you can switch network to Sepolia and create a new account.
   1. To get free Ether in the Sepolia testnet, you need a faucet.
 You can for example run this faucet for a while: https://sepolia-faucet.pk910.de/ .
 It takes a while to 'generate' Ether in order to deter spam attacks.
+You won't need more than 0.1 Eth.
 Do note that this is not a real Proof of Work protocol.
 1. Create a new file called `.env` in the project root folder.
 You can just duplicate the file `.env.example` to have a ready template.
 The `.env` file is a store for secret information.
 All information is represented as key-value pairs.
 See the attached image for an example on how it looks.
 1. Export the created account's private key.
 Metamask offers this possibility through the account settings, instructions [here](https://support.metamask.io/hc/en-us/articles/360015289632-How-to-export-an-account-s-private-key).
 Add this private key to the `.env` file with the key `SEPOLIA_PRIVATE_KEY`.
 This private key is used to sign deployment transactions - so this account will be the one deploying contracts (and paying for the deployment).
 1. Go to https://etherscan.io and create an Etherscan account there.
 Create an API key, export it and add it to `.env` with key `ETHERSCAN_API_KEY`.
 This is used to verify contracts in the Etherscan blockchain explorer.